 - ½ cup vegan cream cheese

-- ½ cup green chili salsa
+- ½ cup green chile sauce

 - side of avocado slices

-- fresh cilantro garnish
+- fresh cilantro

 Instructions